-- After initial recognition, an entity that chooses the fair value model shall measure all of its investment property at fair value, except in the cases described in paragraph 53. - When a property interest held by a lessee under an operating lease is classified as an investment property under paragraph 6, paragraph 30 is not elective; the fair value model shall be applied. - A gain or loss arising from a change in the fair value of investment property shall be recognised in profit or loss for the period in which it arises.

-- 39 [Deleted] - When measuring the fair value of investment property in accordance with SLFRS 13, an entity shall ensure that the fair value reflects, among other things, rental income from current leases and other assumptions that market participants would use when pricing investment property under current market conditions. - Paragraph 25 specifies the basis for initial recognition of the cost of an interest in a leased property.
-Paragraph 33 requires the interest in the leased property to be remeasured, if necessary, to fair value.
-In a lease negotiated at market rates, the fair value of an interest in a leased property at acquisition, net of all expected lease payments (including those relating to recognised liabilities), should be zero.
-This fair value does not change regardless of whether, for accounting purposes, a leased asset and liability are recognised at fair value or at the present value of minimum lease payments, in accordance with paragraph 20 of LKAS 17.
-Thus, remeasuring a leased asset from cost in accordance with paragraph 25 to fair value in accordance with paragraph 33 should not give rise to any initial gain or loss, unless fair value is measured at different times.
+- After initial recognition, an entity that chooses the fair value model shall measure all of its investment property at fair value, except in the cases described in paragraph 53. - 34 [Deleted] - A gain or loss arising from a change in the fair value of investment property shall be recognised in profit or loss for the period in which it arises. - 36- 39 [Deleted] - When measuring the fair value of investment property in accordance with SLFRS 13, an entity shall ensure that the fair value reflects, among other things, rental income from current leases and other assumptions that market participants would use when pricing investment property under current market conditions. - When a lessee uses the fair value model to measure an investment property that is held as a right-of-use asset, it shall measure the right-of-use asset, and not the underlying property, at fair value. - SLFRS 16 specifies the basis for initial recognition of the cost of an investment property held by a lessee as a right-of-use asset.
+Paragraph 33 requires the investment property held by a lessee as a right-of-use asset to be remeasured, if necessary, to fair value if the entity chooses the fair value model.
+When lease payments are at market rates, the fair value of an investment property held by a lessee as a right-of-use asset at acquisition, net of all expected lease payments (including those relating to recognised lease liabilities), should be zero.
+Thus, remeasuring a right-of-use asset from cost in accordance with SLFRS 16 to fair value in accordance with paragraph 33 (taking into account the requirements in paragraph 50) should not give rise to any initial gain or loss, unless fair value is measured at different times.
 This could occur when an election to apply the fair value model is made after initial recognition.

-47 [Deleted]
+42- 47 [Deleted]